shenwei356/taxonkit/README.md

 If you use TaxonKit in your work, please cite [the preprint](https://www.biorxiv.org/content/early/2019/01/08/513523).

 ## Contact

-Email me for any problem when using TaxonKit. shenwei356(at)gmail.com

 [Create an issue](https://github.com/shenwei356/taxonkit/issues) to report bugs, propose new functions or ask for help.